Lucy-Glanville-Brown/allstar-bootcamp/README.md

 •	I wanted the user to be able to easily navigate through the website by creating a fixed-top navbar.
 ### Homepage
 •	Contains a hero-image which draws the users attention

 •	There is also a text box over the hero-image with some buzz words

-•	Photo of Personal Trainer …
+•	Photo of Personal Trainer to show who you will be working with

-•	About us section …
+•	About us section includes a brief introduction to what the bootcamp is about and a short bio about the personal trainer.

 ### Timetable
-•
+•	Left section shows two images of people attending the bootcamp

+•	Center section has a timetable which shows the days and times of each session

+•	Right section shows two images of people attending the bootcamp

 ### More Info

 ### Contact Us